 Garreth Wigg is the Student Innovation, ICT and Administration Coordinator at St Gregory's Primary School, Queanbeyan.
 Garreth has taught in schools in the UK, NSW and the ACT.
 His current role involves working as a STEM instructional coach.

 Robyn is an experienced teacher who has worked as a regional literacy consultant, assistant principal, and senior curriculum officer in the department’s Early Learning Unit.
 She is the author of ‘Where do I start?’.
 Robyn has been a board member of PETAA and the Early Childhood Education Council and is a committee member of ALEA Sydney North.
 She currently provides professional development to NSW teachers as a literacy consultant, works periodically with education students at Macquarie University and the University of Sydney, and presents PETAA’s online course, Launching spelling through reading and writing.

 Dr Naomi Wilks-Smith's (School of Education, RMIT University) research interests include second language teaching methods, bilingual education, and gesture-based approaches to teaching languages.

 James Witchard is a Deputy Principal at Riverstone High School in Western Sydney.
 An English and Drama teacher, James is passionate about empathic role-play teaching strategies and designing learning that is generated, focused and guided by student engagement.

 Gary Workman is an Assistant Principal at Hanwood Public School.

 Helen Yip teaches visual arts and photography, video and digital imaging at Asquith Girls High School.
-Helen is also the Metropolitan Professional Development Project Officer for VADEA (Visual Arts and Design Educators Association).
+Helen is also the Executive Member for Research and Resource Development for VADEA (Visual Arts and Design Educators Association).

 Nicole Yule, Head of Library Services (P-12) at William Clarke College and the Head of Faculty for the Research Studies Preliminary course.